cs4241-18a/cs4241-18a.github.io/syl.md

 Unless otherwise noted, meeting the minimum requirements for an assignment earns you a B.

-You may earn up to additional 24 (12+12) additional points via __Technical Achievements__ and __Design/Usability Achievements__.
+You may earn up to additional 24 (12+12) additional points via __Technical Achievements__ and __Design/Evaluation Achievements__.
 Achievements are an opportunity for you to take an active role in your learning and assessment.

 A technical achievement might be: substantial additions to the project requirements, a particularly robust algorithm, non-trivial use of outside frameworks and libraries\*.

-A design/usability achievement might be: interactive functionality, animations, or styling that is objectively "more usable" than the minimum requirements.
+A design/evaluation achievement might be: interactive functionality, animations, styling that is objectively "more usable" than the minimum requirements, and evaluation activities such as completing a task-based user analysis, writing up the results, and using the results to justify changes to your application.

-The success of Achievements hinges on how well you describe them in your Readme.
+*The success of Achievements hinges on how well you describe them in your Readme.*
-Well formatted text, images, and concise and clear descriptions are key.
+Well formatted text, images, and concise and clear descriptions are helpful.
 Every Readme must include a Technical Achievements and Design/Usability Achievements section, even if none are attempted.

 Note that the optimal strategy is to include both types of achievements in your project scope.
-In other words, it's rare for someone to get all 12 points of one type.
+In other words, it's rare for someone to get all 12 points of one type, but common for someone to play to their strengths on one side, and to try a few different things on the other side.

 \*Make sure any frameworks and libraries **do not** interfere with the underlying intellectual challenge of the assignment.
 In other words, if I ask you to write an HTTP server and you use a package, you'll lose points instead of gaining them.
+Our aim is to open the black box of these packages in the scope of this course, so that when you encounter them later, you will be equipped to know what they're doing for you.